artjomb/cryptojs-extension/README.md

 - AES-CMAC ([RFC 4493](https://tools.ietf.org/html/rfc4493)): MAC algorithm based on AES
 - AES-SIV ([RFC 5297](https://tools.ietf.org/html/rfc5297)): Synthetic Initialization Vector mode of operation for AES
+- CFB ([NIST Special Publication 800-38A](http://csrc.nist.gov/publications/nistpubs/800-38a/sp800-38a.pdf)): Block cipher mode of operation for confidentiality with a variable segment size

 It can only be used in the browser (for now).
 The tests run in Node.js in kind of hacky way.